The 2017 Birds in Art prospectus will be available in December 2016.

 a) Images can be submitted online along with completed entry form and fee OR

-b) Put on a CD and mailed to the Woodson Art Museum along with completed entry form and fee.
+b) Put on a CD or USB flash drive and mailed to the Woodson Art Museum along with completed entry form and fee.

 - Artists are encouraged to remove frames and matting for photography and to mask out any extraneous background that might impact the jurors’ ability to view the image.

-- For one entry, a $50 non-refundable processing fee payable to Woodson Art Museum in U.S. Dollars drawn on a U.S. bank must accompany the entry form, or the fee may be charged to Visa, Discover, or Mastercard.
+- For one entry, a $50 non-refundable processing fee payable to Woodson Art Museum in U.S. Dollars drawn on a U.S. bank must accompany the entry form, OR the fee may be charged to American Express, Discover, Mastercard, or Visa.
 For two entries the non-refundable fee is $60.
 (Entries accompanied by payment made in currency other than U.S. Dollars will not be accepted.)

-- The Woodson Art Museum is not responsible for loss or damage of CDs.
+- The Woodson Art Museum is not responsible for loss or damage of CDs/USB flash drives.

 - Your canceled check or credit card charge will be notification of the Museum’s receipt of your entry.

-- All submitting artists will be notified by e-mail of selection decisions.
-No selection decisions will be released over the telephone.
+- All submitting artists will be notified by email of selection decisions.
+No selection decisions will be released over the telephone or via postal service.

 - Images of artwork selected for display will be retained by the Museum.

-- CDs of artwork not selected for display will not be returned.
+- CDs and USB flash drives of artwork not selected for display will not be returned.
 Remember to have duplicates made for your files prior to sending your entry.

 - The Museum reserves the right not to display any selected work that does not correspond to the quality or configuration indicated in the submitted images.